-A colonial-era model for forest protection is gaining new popularity throughout northern New England.
+A 19th century model for forest protection is gaining new popularity throughout northern New England and New York.
 To encourage and accelerate this locally-based movement, and to preserve local culture, provide economic stability and protect valuable natural resources, OSI launched our Community Forest Fund in 2010.

-To date, OSI has made grants to help create or expand 15 community forests that have conserved over 30,000 acres.
-These projects illustrate how the Fund helps move community conservation forward, especially in small towns with tight budgets and limited volunteer capacity.
+To date, OSI has approved grants to community forests that will conserve over 33,000 acres in 21 towns.
+These projects illustrate how the Fund helps move community conservation forward, especially in small communities with tight budgets and limited volunteer capacity.
 Supporting transaction costs or a forest management plan can turn a tentative idea into an on-the-ground success.

 What Is a Community Forest?